OperaGraecaAdnotata/OGA/tokenize/README.md

 TO DO:

-- [ ] The cases where crasis is not marked by a coronis (i.e., when a rough breathing is on the first word) are more difficult to identify rule-based, and therefore are at the moment not contained in this list: they can be added in the future, for example, by looking at those lists contained in grammars such as
+- [ ] The cases where crasis is not unambigously marked by a coronis (i.e., when a rough breathing is on the initial vowel of a word) are more difficult to identify rule-based, and therefore are at the moment not contained in this list: they can be added in the future, for example, by looking at those lists contained in grammars such as